soundata/soundata/README.md

 }
 ```

-When working with datasets, please include the reference of the dataset, which can be found in the respective dataset loader using `dataset.cite()`.
+When working with datasets, please include the reference of the dataset, which can be found in the respective dataset loader using `cite()`.